 “The night of the election, I stayed up to watch the results.
 And after hearing all the things that were being said, it reminded me why the work we do is so important, and more necessary than ever.
 Communities that have been targeted need to come together and organize and build solidarity with one another.
 We need to understand what our role is in this movement, what are the roles of allies, and what are OUR roles as allies.
-We need to check ourselves to make sure we aren’t complicit in a system that targets black, Muslim, LGBTQ, Latin@s, women, and other marginalized communities.”
+We need to check ourselves to make sure we aren’t complicit in a system that targets black, Muslim, LGBTQ, [email protected], women, and other marginalized communities.”

 -ALLY Youth Organizers Jessica Yu, Franklin High School and Karina Autar, Benson High School